annenna4/Interplay-between-age-structure-and-cultural-transmission/README.md

 # Neutral patterns in age structured populations

-This repository contains matlab code used to generate cultural change in age-structured populations.
+This repository contains matlab code used to generate cultural change in age-structured populations and some output files.

 ## Project aims